Venice

 The name is derived from the ancient Veneti people who inhabited the region by the 10th century BC.
-The city was historically the capital of the Republic of Venice for over a millennium, from 697 to 1797.
+The city was the capital of the Republic of Venice for almost a millennium, from 810 to 1797.
 It was a major financial and maritime power during the Middle Ages and Renaissance, and a staging area for the Crusades and the Battle of Lepanto, as well as an important centre of commerce—especially silk, grain, and spice, and of art from the 13th century to the end of the 17th.
-The city-state of Venice is considered to have been the first real international financial centre, emerging in the 9th century and reaching its greatest prominence in the 14th century.
+The then-city-state is considered to have been the first real international financial centre, emerging in the 9th century and reaching its greatest prominence in the 14th century.
 This made Venice a wealthy city throughout most of its history.

-For centuries Venice possessed numerous territories along the Adriatic Sea and within the Italian peninsula, leaving a significant impact on the architecture and culture that can still be seen today.
+For centuries, Venice possessed numerous territories along the Adriatic Sea and within the Italian peninsula, leaving a significant impact on the architecture and culture that can still be seen today.
+The Venetian Arsenal is considered by several historians to be the first factory in history and was the base of Venice's naval power.
 The sovereignty of Venice came to an end in 1797, at the hands of Napoleon.
 Subsequently, in 1866, the city became part of the Kingdom of Italy.